 My Choice

 I no longer own a classic soft shell, I use two items to make a soft shell system.
 In cooler weather I use either a BD Alpine Start Jacket or another unlined windshirt combined with either a Patagonia Capilene Thermal Weight base or a Macpac Nitro Hoody made from Polartec Alpha Direct which functions much like a classic pile/pertex soft-shell but is a bit lighter.
-I use stretch-woven pants made by Outlier.
+I use stretch-woven pants made by Outlier or OR.
 In the past I have used a number of other soft shell garments.
-In the past my favorite soft-shell was a Rab VapourRise shell.

 Pile/Pertex

 Pile/Pertex soft shell first appeared in the 1980s, and are still one of the best options because they provide good performance at a reasonable price.
-The Buffalo Systems Mountain Shirt was the first modern soft shell, and it reminds largely unchanged from it’s original form.
+The Buffalo Systems Mountain Shirt was the first modern soft shell, and it reminds largely unchanged from its original form.
+The Yamatomichi Alpha Anorak seems like the best modern version of this jacket.
 For more information I would suggest taking a look at Andy Kirkpatrick the best soft shell in the world.
 I was first introduced the the idea of using a soft shell by Michael’s Ultralight Clothing page which is thankfully still available due to the Internet Archive.

-My favorite pile/pertex type soft shell is the Rab Vapour-Rise line which upgraded the shell from Pertex 6 to Pertex Equilibrium or Air.
-I have found the “light” version of the Vapour-Rise breaths well, has just right amount of warmth for when I am active, has kept me comfortable (a bit damp, but warm enough) in all day drizzle, short lived rain storms, and in wet snowfall.
+My favorite pile/pertex type soft shell was the Rab Vapour-Rise line which upgraded the shell from Pertex 6 to Pertex Equilibrium or Air.
+I have found the “light” version of the Vapour-Rise breaths well, had just right amount of warmth for when I was active, and kept me comfortable (a bit damp, but warm enough) in all day drizzle, short lived rain storms, and in wet snowfall.
 For done in a day activities in cooler conditions I haven’t found anything better for high energy activities, whether it’s dry or wet.
 On multi-day trips with continuous rain I am not so happy, prefering a shell made from EPIC which can dry completely over night.

-When it’s a bit warmer, the classic Marmot DriClime Windshirt is very effective having switched from pile to a lighter bipolar wicking fabric and using a shell which is more breathable but less protective than Pertex 6.
+When it’s a bit warmer, the classic Marmot DriClime Windshirt was very effective having switched from pile to a lighter bipolar wicking fabric and using a shell which is more breathable but less protective than Pertex 6.
+The Mountain Hardware Kor Warm Shell looks promising.

 Finally, there is Paramo.
 I find Paramo garments too warm unless the the temperature is hovering around freezing, and I think they are also rather heavy in terms of weight, but there are many from the UK swear by these garments.
 There is also Cioch Direct which custom makes jackets using Nikwax Analogy.